gerrili1996/gerrili1996.github.io/_pages/about.md

 # Research Interests

-My research resides at the intersection of **mathematical optimization** and **machine learning**.
-I primarily concentrate on the theoretical and computational underpinnings required to solve data-driven decision-making problems.
+My research interests lie in mathematical optimization and its applications in data-driven decision making, machine learning, and data science.
 My specific areas of focus include:

 - Theoretical foundations of nonsmooth, nonconvex-nonconcave minimax optimization:  Convergence analysis and algorithmic design;
 - Distributionally robust optimization: Aiming for a  unified approach with computational tractability;
-- Optimization within probability spaces employing Wasserstein geometry;
+- Optimization in probability spaces with Wasserstein geometry;
 - Large-scale computational challenges in optimal transport with applications to graph learning.